 To whom should I send my Grievance?

 Your employer’s Grievance Procedure should set out to whom grievances should be sent.
-This might be in HR or it might be send to your line manager.
+This might be someone in HR or it might be your line manager.
 If your grievance is about your line manager, you should send it to their manager.

 Who should investigate a Grievance?